sjang1594/sjang1594.github.io/about.md

 **Who am I ?**

 * I have played the drums since 6<sup>th</sup> grade and played guitar for 2 years.
-* Watching movies are one of my hobbies because I can gain indirect experiences, rather reading a whole book.
+* Watching movies is one of my hobbies because I can gain indirect experiences, rather reading a whole book.
 * I have taught C/C++ since 2019.
 I had a wonderful experience with students and their input to the projects.
-* Playing soccer are also one of my hobbies, I've been playing since last year.
+* Playing soccer is also one of my hobbies, I've been playing since last year.
 My position is wing back or full back
 * I've been a "long time" fan of Manchester City club.
-However most of my friends being a fan of Manchester United and Liverpool club.
+However most of my friends are a fan of Manchester United and Liverpool.
 * Interestingly, my bachelor degree was in Electrical Engineering, and I have reasonable doubts on how I was able to pass all the exams.

 **What I am really interested in ?**